OnroerendErfgoed/brdr/README.md

 * Update-detection: Investigate the descriptive formulation before and after alignment to check for (automatic) alignment of geodata
 * ...

-### qgis-script
+### QGIS-script
-An implementation of `brdr` within a QGIS-script can be found at [GitHub-brdrQ](https://github.com/OnroerendErfgoed/brdrQ/).
+An implementation of `brdr` for QGIS can be found at [GitHub-brdrQ](https://github.com/OnroerendErfgoed/brdrQ/).
-This script provides a User Interface to align thematic data to a reference layer, showing the results in the QGIS Table of Contents.
+This QGIS- script provides a User Interface to align thematic data to a reference layer, showing the results in the QGIS Table of Contents.

 ## Installation